PBjr2002/Libft/README.md

 ---

-## Part 2 - Additional utility functions not present in the libc or implemented differently.
+## Part 2 - Additional utility functions not present in the libc or implemented differently

 | Function Name   | Prototype | Description | External Functions Allowed |
 |-----------------|------------|-------------|----------------------------|